Vocational Education and Training

 Five reasons to choose the Diploma of Information Technology:

-Our lecturers are nationally and internationally recognised practising artists, art historians, curators, and cultural commentators.
-They are passionate about teaching art, bringing their innovative art practice and industry experience to your education.
+Highly regarded by the arts industry and internationally recognised, our lecturers are renowned practising artists, art historians, curators, and cultural commentators.
+They are passionate about art and about bringing their innovative practice and industry experience to your education.

 Learn moreThe role of the epidemiologist has never been more important.
 Being able to coordinate a defence against a disease outbreak – or even better, predict and prevent their occurrence - is crucial to keeping our community safe and healthy.